 The HIDTA Program improves the effectiveness and efficiency of partner agencies by facilitating cooperation between organizations through resource and information sharing, collocating and comingling multi-agency initiatives, enhancing prevention efforts, creating a well trained workforce, and collaboration with public health and community coalitions.
 HIDTA invests in effective program administration, modern infrastructure, personnel, communication systems, investigative expenses, training costs and consistently strives for innovation.

 The key priorities of the Program are:

-Develop and fund initiatives to implement strategies;
+Develop and fund initiatives and methods to implement those strategies;

 HIDTA-designated counties comprise approximately 14 percent of U.S. counties, they are present in 45 states, Puerto Rico, the U.S. Virgin Islands and the District of Columbia.
 The following 28 areas are designated as HIDTAs:

 ||Houston, Los Angeles, New York/New Jersey, South Florida and Southwest Border (California, Arizona, New Mexico and Texas);

 ||Washington/Baltimore (Maryland, Virginia and District of Columbia) and Puerto Rico/U.S. Virgin Islands;